-Scheduling software is used to manage the execution of work flow streams.
-Output management systems handle the collection, storage and distribution of reports to the users that require them.
-Source code management systems are used to maintain application source code by tracking versions, as well as release lifecycles.
+Job scheduling software is used to automate and manage batch job execution and workflow streams.
+Output management systems handle the collection, storage and distribution of reports to users.
+Source management systems are used to maintain application source code by tracking version as well as release lifecycles.